Acerrimus/blog/content/posts/explanation-of-the-mess.md

 That being said, please excuse any grammatical, logical, structural, philosophical, or wahtveer the fuck else kinda mistakes, I'm still learning and trying to show the process :)

-Future Sahil: Rest assured, I have lots of good posts ready, they're just all in the draft stage.
+Message from Future Sahil: Rest assured, I have lots of good posts ready, they're just all in the draft stage.
 I'll release a couple really mid ones first though.